flass/agrogenom/pipeline/README.md

 ![fig1]

-Within each of these lineages, statistically supported topological conflict is then resolved by inferring HGT events, using [Prunier], a parsimony-based algorithm.
+Within each of these lineages, statistically supported topological conflict is then resolved by inferring HGT events, using [Prunier], a parsimony-based algorithm [Abby et al. 2010].

 ![fig2]